 Bond issuance costs were paid from the proceeds of the bond offering (see Note 2).
-Such costs have been capitalized and are amortized over the life of the related bonds on a straight-line basis, which is not materially different from the effective interest method.
+Such costs have been amortized over the life of the related bonds on a straight-line basis (See Notes 2 and 7).

 Tax-Exempt Status